Real estate investing in Austin, Texas, a city that went from "hippie haven" to tech hive

 2. Cedar Park

-Ensuring continuing growth are the new $1 billion, 133-acre north Austin Apple campus, which will start off with 5,000 employees next year (with more to come).
-The first phase of construction is set to be finished by the end of 2022.
+Ensuring continuing growth are the new $1 billion, 133-acre north Austin Apple campus, which will start off with 5,000 employees (with more to come).

 “This area might look on a map like it’s the middle of nowhere, but it’s just 20 minutes to the Apple campus,” says Shoop.
 Two major roads, the I-183 and the Ronald Reagan Drive, run through Cedar Park, and the Apple campus is on the latter (also known as Parmer Lane).

-- Median days on market, August, per realtor.com: 40, down from 42 year over year
+Median days on market: 74, up from 53 year over year

 3. Liberty Hill

 Liberty Hill has seen explosive growth since the 2010 Census, when its population was just 967; it now stands at just under 4,000.
-And there’s lots of growth to come, says Shoop.
-It’s about 35 miles west of the massive Samsung semiconductor plant that’s likely about to descend on Taylor, and some 40 miles north of Austin proper.
+And there’s lots of growth to come, says Shoop, making it a very promising area for real estate investors.
+It’s about 35 miles west of the massive Samsung semiconductor plant, and some 40 miles north of Austin proper.